ledgelabs/ledge-go-api/api/docs/User.md

 `func (o *User) UnsetEmail()`

 UnsetEmail ensures that no value is present for Email, not even an explicit nil
+### GetOriginalCreationDate

+`func (o *User) GetOriginalCreationDate() time.Time`

+GetOriginalCreationDate returns the OriginalCreationDate field if non-nil, zero value otherwise.

+### GetOriginalCreationDateOk

+`func (o *User) GetOriginalCreationDateOk() (*time.Time, bool)`

+GetOriginalCreationDateOk returns a tuple with the OriginalCreationDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOriginalCreationDate

+`func (o *User) SetOriginalCreationDate(v time.Time)`

+SetOriginalCreationDate sets OriginalCreationDate field to given value.

+### SetOriginalCreationDateNil

+`func (o *User) SetOriginalCreationDateNil(b bool)`

+ SetOriginalCreationDateNil sets the value for OriginalCreationDate to be an explicit nil

+### UnsetOriginalCreationDate
+`func (o *User) UnsetOriginalCreationDate()`

+UnsetOriginalCreationDate ensures that no value is present for OriginalCreationDate, not even an explicit nil
 ### GetUpdatedAt

 `func (o *User) GetUpdatedAt() time.Time`